 The Commemorative Air Force Dixie Wing was granted a Provisional Charter on February 28, 1987, and Wing Charter No. 48 on January 30, 1989.
 It has since displayed its collection of vintage World War II era aircraft at numerous airshows throughout the Southeast.

 On February 18, 2021, the Dixie Wing was award the designation of Airbase by Commemorative Air Force headquarters as a result of tremendous growth and awarded accomplishments over its 35 year history.
 The Dixie Wing was officially renamed to Airbase Georgia.

 The Airbase is composed of over 500 all-volunteer members.
-We operate several rare WWII vintage aircraft including a P-51D Mustang, a FG-1D Corsair, one of the few flying SBD-5 Dauntless in the world, a P-63A Kingcobra, a T-6 Texan, and a T-34B Mentor.
-We also have a Fairchild PT-19A Cornell and Boeing N2S Stearman in restoration.
+We operate several rare WWII vintage aircraft including a P-51D Mustang, a FG-1D Corsair, one of the few flying SBD-5 Dauntless in the world, a P-63A Kingcobra, a T-6 Texan, a T-34B Mentor, and a Fairchild PT-19A Cornell.
+We also have a Republic P-47N Thunderbolt and Boeing N2S Stearman in restoration.
 The Airbase is a non-profit, tax-exempt “flying museum” that depends on contributions of time and funds to carry out its mission.
 Airbase Georgia is the only Flying Museum located in the Atlanta metro area.

 Airbase Georgia is open Tuesday, Thursday, and Saturday, 9am – 4pm.
 Please call in advance on other days.
 We are closed on major holidays.

 About the Commemorative Air Force

 “A generation which ignores history has no past — and no future.”Robert A. Heinlein